AceGeo/springboot-books-rest-api/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/AceGeo/springboot-books-rest-api`
+1. Download the repository: `git clone https://github.com/AceGeo/springboot-books-rest-api`
-2. Navigate to the project directory: `cd springboot-books-rest-api`
+2. Open your IDE
-3. Build the project: `./mvnw clean install`
+3. Open the project
-4. Run the application: `./mvnw spring-boot:run`
+4. Run the application
+5. Open the Postman
+6. Send Requests
+7. Open your Workbench
+8. Check your database

 ## Usage